 Assistant Professor of Religious StudiesBenedict Hall 206

-Seth Schermerhorn specializes in the interdisciplinary study of indigenous religious traditions, particularly in the southwestern United States.
+Seth Schermerhorn specializes in the interdisciplinary study of indigenous traditions, particularly in the southwestern United States.
 Although Schermerhorn has worked with several indigenous nations, he works most extensively with the Tohono O’odham Nation in southern Arizona.
-Schermerhorn teaches classes on indigenous religious traditions, Native American religious freedom, indigenous ecologies, pilgrimage and global Christianities.
+Schermerhorn teaches classes on indigenous traditions, Native American religious freedom, indigenous ecologies, pilgrimage and global Christianities.

 Recent Courses Taught